Significant Cases /Settlements

 The goal in every lawsuit is to resolve it as expeditiously as possible.
 Thus, most of the major cases handled by Joel Holt cannot be listed, as they include numerous confidential settlements, many in the multi-million dollar range.
 However, some cases do not settle, resulting in various court decisions and jury verdicts, some of which are included herein.

-Almost 50% of Attorney Joel Holt’s caseload involves commercial litigation claims, where he has successfully represented both plaintiffs and defendants in major commercial litigation:
+Almost 50% of Attorney Joel Holt’s caseload involves commercial litigation claims, where he has successfully represented both plaintiffs and defendants in major commercial litigation, some notable cases follow:

 - St. Croix Renaissance Group, LLLP v.
 St. Croix Alumina, LLC, 2011 WL 2160910 (D.V.I.
 2011)-This case involved a breach of contract and fraud claim resulting in a judgment in favor of his client in excess of $20 million, including interest.
 The case was settled by having the Defendant, a subsidiary of Alcoa, agree to clean up the significant environmental damage to this industrial site in the Virgin Islands that resulted in the judgment.